networkop/networkop.github.io/source/_posts/2016-01-17-rest-unl-advanced.markdown

         return get_obj_by_name(nodes, self.device.name)
 ```

- To extract data from the payload we need to call `.json()` on the returned HTTP response and look for `data` key inside that JSON object.
-The returned value `nodes` will contain all Node's attributes including the UUID of the Node and it's access URL which we'll use later.
-To help us find Node ID matching a name we'll use a helper function defined below:
+ To extract data from the payload we need to call `.json()` on the returned HTTP response and look for the `data` key inside that JSON object.
+The returned value will contain all attributes including the UUID and access URL which we'll use later.
+To help us find a Node object matching a name we'll use a helper function defined below:

 ``` python /rest-blog-unl-client/restunl/helper.py
 def get_obj_by_name(objects, name):